botelhocpp/slaver_gamepad_driver_vhdl/README.md

 | 5 6 7 8 |

-The internal buttons connect the data pins to one of two GNDs: one for the arrows and one for the action buttons.
-Some buttons use the same data pin, but have different GNDs to differentiate.
-Thats the case for Left/A, and Right/B. So, you have to use "pull-up" resistors and alternate the GNDs to find out which button have been pressed.
+The internal buttons connect the data pins to one of two common (COM) pins: one for the arrows and one for the action buttons.
+Some buttons use the same data pin, but have different COMs to differentiate.
+Thats the case for Left/A, and Right/B. So, you have to use "pull-down" (or pull-up) resistors and alternate the COMs to find out which button have been pressed.

 1) Up
 2) N/C
 3) N/C
-4) Arrows GND
+4) Arrows COM
 5) Down
 6) Left/A
 7) Right/B
-8) Action buttons GND
+8) Action buttons COM